Kocliko revolutionizes heating cost individualization and regulation in collective housing, reducing energy costs and carbon emissions.

 - A gateway that can handle different communication protocols with a wide range of devices.

-Kocliko chose the Wattsense Box to address its connectivity needs.
-The Box is a remotely managed IoT device that collects data and controls equipment via the Cloud.
-Kocliko's collaborators easily install the Wattsense Box, and their in-house team configures the Box themselves.
+Kocliko chose the Wattsense solution to address its connectivity needs.
+The box is a remotely managed IoT device part of the Wattsense solution that collects data and controls equipment via the Cloud.
+Kocliko's collaborators easily install the box, and their in-house team configures the box themselves.

-In these projects, the devices connected to the Wattsense Boxes are LoRaWAN temperature sensors in the housing units and metering elements in boiler rooms.
-According to the Kokliko team, the Wattsense REST API is well-documented and stable, allowing for the automation of many time-consuming tasks.
+In these projects, the devices connected to the Wattsense boxes are LoRaWAN temperature sensors in the housing units and metering elements in boiler rooms.
+According to the Kocliko team, the Wattsense REST API is well-documented and stable, allowing for the automation of many time-consuming tasks.
 Equipment integrations in the Wattsense library are fast and allow for quickly testing sensors on the market.

-During the first quarter of 2022, Kocliko set up about 50 Boxes connected to more than 3,000 sensors deployed throughout France.
-For the company, the Wattsense Box has several advantages:
+During the first quarter of 2022, Kocliko set up about 50 boxes connected to more than 3,000 sensors deployed throughout France.
+For the company, the Wattsense solution has several advantages:

 - It helps ensure the quality of the Kockliko heating cost allocation service, which is directly dependent on the communication infrastructure.
 Each Box covers a complete residence, representing several tens or hundreds of homes.

 - The ability to modify setpoints to connected objects to improve settings (connected valves).